Skip to content

 FruitPurchase(fruit: "pineapple", weight: 1.1);

-Now sat we need to define predicate Fruit(fruit:) that would list all the fruits mentioned by FruitPurchase exactly once.
-Have we defined it as Fruit(fruit:) :- FruitPurchase(fruit:) we would have multiplicities of each fruit equal to its multiplicity in the original table.
-To define the set we se keyword distinct as follows:
+Now, suppose we need to define the predicate Fruit(fruit:) to list all the fruits mentioned in FruitPurchase exactly once.
+If we define it as Fruit(fruit:) :- FruitPurchase(fruit:), the multiplicities of each fruit would match their multiplicities in the original table.
+To ensure we get a set, we use the distinct keyword as follows:

 Fruit(fruit:) distinct :- FruitPurchase(fruit:);

-Now Fruit would evaluate to
+This way, Fruit would evaluate to:

 +-----------+